tsubik/tsubik/blog/_posts/2014-09-17-ionic-geofence-example-application.md

 > Ionic is a powerful HTML5 native app development framework that helps you build native-feeling mobile apps all with web technologies like HTML, CSS, and Javascript.
 >
 >Ionic is focused mainly on the look and feel, and UI interaction of your app.
 That means we aren't a replacement for PhoneGap or your favorite Javascript framework.
 Instead, Ionic simply fits in well with these projects in order to simplify one big part of your app: the front end
+>
 >Ionic currently requires AngularJS in order to work at its full potential

-Ionic is develop by company [drifty](http://drifty.com/) and as they claim they are well founded so you do not have to worry it will be gone within few months.
+Ionic is develop by company [drifty](http://drifty.com/) and as they claim they are well founded so you do not have to worry it will be gone within a few months.

 ##About the example app